AORAKI FUNERAL SERVICES

 Picture

 Many families choose to honour the passions in their loved one’s life by staging the setting in which the casket stands before and during the service.
-Choosing to add personal items that were dear to your loved one’s heart helps to create a very personal space that sparks memories for family and friends attending the service.
-Their personal things tell a story about who they were and what they loved.
+Choosing to add personal items dear to your loved one’s heart helps create a very personal space that sparks memories for family and friends attending the service.
+Their things tell a story about who they were and what they loved.

 Picture